QuentinRa/blog.quentinra.dev/info/web/performance/cdn.md

 You can learn [here, what's a Content delivery network (CDN)](https://www.keycdn.com/what-is-a-cdn).
 They will make your website faster. **As a programmer**, you can even use one for **free**, as I'm doing with this website.

 **CDNs** are (usually) faster than hosting locally the files.
-You can also set up your local server to reduce the GAP with CDN (by using the good headers for images etc.).
+You can also set up your local server to reduce the GAP with CDN (by using good headers for images etc.).
 You got a lot of notes about this on the WEB.

 <hr class="sl">